harism/android-pagecurl/README.md

 exceptions, let it be as-is implementation or - maybe more preferably - as an example for implementing your own effect.<br>
 <br>
-For the ones without Android development environment, and/or people willing to take only a brief look on what's happening here, I captured a few videos.
-While I'm not a happy owner of Android device yet I'm truly hoping performance is not that poor on actual device compared to what you see here;
+For the ones without Android development environment, and/or people willing to take only a brief look on what's happening here, there are a few video captures.
+While person responsible for capturing them is not a happy owner of Android device yet It's truly hoped performance is not that poor on actual device compared to what you see here;

 * [With textures](http://www.youtube.com/watch?v=WbNyapB9jvI)
 * [Without textures](http://www.youtube.com/watch?v=AFmJ-ON-ulI)

+So what you saw there;

+1. There are approximately 26 + 26 + 4 + 4 = 60 vertices at most.
+2. 8 vertices for underlying pages, 4 for each.
+3. ~26 vertices for curled page + ~26 vertices for fake soft shadow.
+These numbers are maximum values and vary depending on curl position and angle.
+4. Rendering them as triangle strips end up producing approximately 50 polygons at most.
+To give some perspective rendering a cube without back face culling requires 8 vertices and 12 polygons.

 ToDo
 ====